Missouri State University

 Explore some of LaBarr’s other projects

-Filed Under: Faculty and Staff Page, Headlines Tagged With: Cameron LaBarr, Chorale, faculty, Missouri State Journal, music, research, Reynolds College of Arts and Letters
+Filed Under: Faculty and Staff Page, Headlines Tagged With: Cameron LaBarr, Chorale, faculty, Missouri State Journal, Music, research, Reynolds College of Arts Social Sciences and Humanities

 Related